-32. Arborist inspection and reporting of retained trees
+35. Arborist inspection and reporting of retained trees

 - (a) The project arborist must inspect and monitor the tree(s) identified for retention in for the duration of the development works to ensure the health and condition of the tree(s) is maintained. - (b) The owner is to be provided with reports by the project arborist within 5 days of an inspection detailing: the date of inspection; tree number, location and species tree health; compliance with the conditions of this consent; description of works inspected; description of any impacts to trees and any rectification and/or mitigation works prescribed and or undertaken. - (c) Regular inspections and reporting from the project arborist to the owner are required but not limited to the following items: - i.
 Maintenance of tree protection measures; - ii.
-Tree pruning: - iii.
+Tree pruning; - iii.
 Root pruning; - iv.
-Any works or excavation within the TPZ: and - v.
+Any works or excavation within the TPZ; and - v.
 The installation of services within the TPZ.

-33. Remediation Works
+36. Remediation Works

-Remediation works, as identified in the Remedial Action Plan prepared by Martens dated 09/09/2022, are to be undertaken in accordance with the Staging Plan identified in the Construction Environmental Management Plan (CEMP).
+Remediation works, as identified in the Remedial Action Plan prepared by Martens dated 09/09/2022 (as amended by Condition 6 of this 'Revised Requirements and Mitigation Measures' document), are to be undertaken in accordance with the Staging Plan identified in the Construction Environmental Management Plan (CEMP).

-34. Flood and Emergency Risk
+37. Flood and Emergency Risk